Koanyaku/godot_rmesh_import/docs/rmesh_format_cbre-ex.md

-# CBRE-EX RMesh file format
+# SCP – Containment Breach RMesh file format

-This document explains how RMesh files exported by CBRE-EX are stored internally.
-The files in question are exported from **CBRE-EX v2.1.0**.
+This document explains how RMesh files from SCP – Containment Breach are stored internally.
+The files in question are from **SCP – Containment Breach v1.3.11**.

-This document expects that you understand the basics C# data types, as CBRE-EX is written in C#.

 **Note:** Non-representable characters in hex-to-text examples have been replaced with periods.
 The parts of hex code which are of main focus are enclosed in >[ ]<.